kubernetes/enhancements/keps/sig-storage/20200709-pod-pvc-qos-limits.md

 Better resource management for iops or bps of block device in pvc.
 In some senarios, we need to limit PV's iops limit or Pod iops on a device or volume at runtime.

-For container runtime, dockerd provides blkio related params in docker run to limit a device's iops and bps. [docker reference #block-io-bandwidth-blkio-constraint](https://docs.docker.com/engine/reference/run/#block-io-bandwidth-blkio-constraint)
+For container runtime, dockerd provides blkio related params in docker run to limit a device's iops and bps. [docker reference #block-io-bandwidth-blkio-constraint](https://docs.docker.com/engine/reference/run/#block-io-bandwidth-blkio-constraint).
+Containerd use https://github.com/containerd/cgroups.

 ## Motivation